AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 Case statement alternatives and case-expressions must not include use of the "others" discrete choice option.
 This rule prevents accidental coverage of a choice added after the initial case statement is written, when an explicit handler was intended for the addition.

-Note that this is opposite to typical C guidelines such as [1] MSC01-C. The reason is that in C, "default" alternative plays the role of defensive code to mitigate the switch statement's non-exhaustivity.
+Note that this is opposite to typical C guidelines such as [SEI-C]_ MSC01-C. The reason is that in C, "default" alternative plays the role of defensive code to mitigate the switch statement's non-exhaustivity.
 In Ada, the case construct is exhaustive: compiler statically verifies that for every possible value of the case expression there is a branch alternative, and there is also a dynamic check against invalid values which serves as implicit defensive code; as a result, Ada's "others" alternative doesn't play C's defensive code role and therefore a stronger guideline can be adopted.

 """""""""""
 Reference
 """""""""""

-[1] MSC01-C
+[SEI-C]_ MSC01-C

 """""""""""""
 Remediation